Dr. Mark is a veterinarian. He works mostly with dogs and also spends time training and caring for his own canine family.

 Most of these little dogs (they only weigh about 8-15 kilos) are gray, but they can come out in a lot of colors.
-They are also one of the dog breeds that does not shed much, and since their coat grows constantly they have to be groomed every few months to prevent matting.
+They are also one of the dog breeds that does not shed much.
+Since their coat grows constantly, they have to be groomed every few months to prevent matting.

-This is one of the rarest dogs from Hungary, but like the others on this list the Mudi is a type of shepherd.
-They are still used for herding but most of them are kept as companions or, since they are so active and healthy, as competitive dogs for flyball, tracking, agility, and most of the other dog sports.
+This is one of the rarest dogs from Hungary, but like the others on this list, the Mudi is a type of shepherd.
+They are still used for herding, but most of them are kept as companions.
+Since they are so active and healthy, many are used as competitive dogs for flyball, tracking, agility, and most of the other dog sports.

 Some of these dogs are even kept on the farm to kill rodents when not busy taking care of the sheep.